 “I can only put my primary residence in the trust but I really want to protect my vacation property.”

 Second homes and vacation properties are countable assets and will prevent an institutionalized individual from becoming eligible for Medicaid benefits.
 Typically the state will place a lien on these properties and then force you to sell them and to use the proceeds to pay for your nursing home care.
 This is why advanced planning through the use of irrevocable trusts is essential in order to save these family lake or cape vacation properties.

-“I heard it was t to transfer real estate to the trusts and such transfers have lots of fees associated very difficult with them.”
+“I heard it was difficult to transfer real estate to the trusts and such transfers have lots of fees associated very difficult with them.”

 Transferring your primary, secondary or rental properties into your irrevocable trust is a simple process that your estate planning attorney should handle.
-They would create a Quitclaim deed and simply transfer the property to a nominee realty trust with your irrevocable or revocable trust as the new beneficial owner.
+They would create a Quitclaim deed and simply transfer the property directly to the trustee of the irrevocable trust.
 Make sure this is all done on the same day you sign your irrevocable trust documents as this transfer is what will start the five year clock for Medicaid eligibility purposes.

 “I have a homestead on my property so I do not need an irrevocable Medicaid trust.”

 Not true.
 The first problem is that the homestead only protects you up to $500,000 of equity in your home from certain creditors but if your home is worth more than that the balance would remain at risk.
 The other problem is that one of the creditors that the homestead does not protect you against is nursing home costs.
 Also, there maybe other assets that you want to protect like your vacation home or maybe just some of your investment portfolio all of which the homestead will not protect.
 Advanced planning is always the best approach so please do not wait to get your five year look back period running today.